Library Catalog and Digital Collections (Summon 2.0)

 Resources available to researchers include:

--Personal papers including those of Nelson Miles, Tasker Bliss, Matthew B. Ridgway, Eric Shinseki, J. Lawton Collins, Benjamin O. Davis, Sr., Margaret Craighill, Gordon Sullivan, and most post-World War II U.S. Army Chiefs of Staff
+- Personal papers of prominant figures in U.S. Armed Forces history, including those of Nelson Miles, Tasker Bliss, Matthew B. Ridgway, Eric Shinseki, J. Lawton Collins, Benjamin O. Davis Sr., Margaret Craighill, Gordon Sullivan, and many post-World War II U.S. Army Chiefs of Staff